-Evidence-Based Medicine has a related journal, ACP Journal Club, in which abstracts are restricted to internal medicine.
-It is generated using procedures identical to those used for Evidence-Based Medicine and is published by the American College of Physicians.
-Approximately half of the abstracts in ACP Journal Club will be published in Evidence-Based Medicine, and the abstracts not published will be listed, by their declarative titles, in the section titled Additional Articles Abstracted in ACP Journal Club.
+Evidence-Based Medicine has a related journal, ACP Journal Club, in which ab 3 stracts are restricted to internal medicine It is generated using procedures identical to those used for Evidence-Based Medicine and is published by the American College of Physicians.
+Approximately half of the abstracts in ACP Journal Club are pub lished in Evidence-Based Medicine, and the abstracts not published are listed. by their declarative titles, in the section titled Additional Articles Abstracted in ACP Journal Club.

-Each abstract is reviewed by an expert in the content area, and a commentary is added to provide the contexts of previous knowledge and clinical practice within which the results of the abstracted study will be applied, any important methodological problems that affect interpretation of the study results, and recommendations for the clinical application of the study findings.
-The author of the original article is given an opportunity to review the abstract and commentary before publication.
+Each abstract is reviewed by an expert in the content area, and a commentary is a added to provide the contexts of previous knowledge and clinical practice within 4 which the results of the abstracted study will be applied, any important meth 2 odological problems that affect inter & pretation of the study results, and recommendations for the clinical appli cation of the study findings.
+The author of the original article is given an opportunity to review the abstract and commen tary before publication.